 - Signage license or permit

-State-issued business licenses and permits are typically required for essential business functions, such as a sales license, or for tax reasons.
-These include:
+State-issued business licenses and permits are required for essential business functions (ex. sales license), for certain professions and occupations, and for tax reasons.

 - State business operating license